zhaoyizhuang/Django-backend/README.md

 If you already have a Postman, you can [import this link to your postman](https://www.getpostman.com/collections/610751c2c5d1e0046755) to test the project more easily

-Otherwise, open a new terminal window
+Otherwise, open a new terminal window and use following command to test.

-Note: http endpoints for put and delete are users/:uid, so you need to change the uid in link.

 POST
 ```